-at the existing price, quantity supplied exceeds the quantity demanded; also called a surplus the common relationship that a higher price leads to a greater quantity supplied and a lower price leads to a lower quantity supplied, while all other variables are held constant the additional cost that a firm incurs for producing an additional unit of a good or service.

-Law of Supply

-Marginal Cost

-the difference between a producers costs, and the price they are paid the total number of units of a good or service producers are willing to sell at a given price a line that shows the relationship between price and quantity supplied on a graph, with quantity supplied on the horizontal axis and price on the vertical axis
+Law of Supply the common relationship that a higher price leads to a greater quantity supplied and a lower price leads to a lower quantity supplied, while all other variables are held constant Marginal Cost the additional cost that a firm incurs for producing an additional unit of a good or service.
+Producer Surplus the difference between a producers costs, and the price they are paid Quantity Supplied the total number of units of a good or service producers are willing to sell at a given price Supply Curve a line that shows the relationship between price and quantity supplied on a graph, with quantity supplied on the horizontal axis and price on the vertical axis Supply Schedule a table that shows a range of prices for a good or service and the quantity supplied at each price Supply the relationship between price and the quantity supplied of a certain good or service a) The preferences of consumers of that good.